 Ferdinand had 5 legs

-There is almost nothing that does not exist.
-At the beginning of February, a farmer could not believe his eyes.
-He found a newborn calf in his barn with a special feature: a fifth leg hanging from its neck.
-This was a malformation that had formed on the back of the bull calf.
-It was lying in the straw and the farmer thought, "It's dead!
-But Ferdinand was sleeping, suddenly felt disturbed, got up and ran away.
-His young life was not destined to end this way.
+There’s almost nothing that doesn’t exist.
+At the beginning of February, a farmer couldn’t believe his eyes.
+He found a newborn calf in his barn that had a special feature: a fifth leg hanging from its neck.
+This was a deformity that had formed on the bull calf’s back.
+It was lying in the straw and the farmer thought “It’s dead!”.
+But Ferdinand was asleep, suddenly felt disturbed, got up and ran away.
+His young life was not destined to come to an end.

-Ferdinand would not have been able to live in the herd with his fifth leg, because he might have injured himself and other animals.
-You don't take that risk on a farm.
+Ferdinand would not have been able to live in the herd with his fifth leg, as he might have injured himself and other animals.
+This is not a risk you take on a farm.

-The owner of the bull calf did not see the fifth leg as a problem and did not think of slaughtering him.
-The problem was that Ferdinand's birth barn is a dairy farm where only female cattle live.
-That was the real reason why Ferdinand could not stay.
-The farmer's thoughts moved in circles until he had the solution: Ferdinand will hopefully get a place at Gut Aiderbichl?
+The owner of the bull calf didn’t see the fifth leg as a problem and wasn’t thinking about slaughter.
+The problem was that Ferdinand’s birthplace was a dairy farm with only female cattle.
+That was the real reason why Ferdinand couldn’t stay.
+The farmer’s thoughts went round in circles until he had the solution: hopefully Ferdinand would get a place at Gut Aiderbichl?

-After more than 20 years of existence of Gut Aiderbichl, more than 6,000 animals have been given a home for life so far.
-A solution was also found in the case of Ferdinand, and it is a wonderful sign from the farmer that he let Ferdinand live.
-The calf now leads a good, contented life at Gut Aiderbichl in Henndorf.
-It was also special that the owner gave Ferdinand's best friend, Gustl, with him: "The two get along well!" he said with a smile.
+After more than 20 years of Gut Aiderbichl’s existence, more than 6,000 animals have been given a home for life.
+A solution was also found in the case of Ferdinand, and it is a wonderful sign from the farmer that he allowed Ferdinand to live.
+The calf is now leading a good, contented life at Gut Aiderbichl in Henndorf.
+It was also special that the owner gave Ferdinand’s best friend, Gustl, along with him: “The two of them get on well!” he said with a smile.

-So it was the best solution for everyone: for the farmer, who looked happily after the transporter, and for Ferdinand and Gustl, who grew up healthy and lively.
+So it was the best solution for everyone: for the farmer, who looked after the transporter with satisfaction, and for Ferdinand and Gustl, who grew up healthy and lively.

-After some examinations, Ferdinand was operated on in Vienna in a special clinic for cattle.
-Only the shaved spot on the spine still reminds us of the fifth leg.
+After several examinations, Ferdinand was operated on in a specialised clinic for cattle in Vienna.
+Only the shaved area on his spine is a reminder of the fifth leg.

 Should Ferdinand have had a twin sibling?

-A cow carries her calf in her belly for about 9 months.
-Calves born with more legs are usually born "quite normal".
-For the calf, one, two or three legs on the back does not really mean an impairment.
-The legs can be surgically removed, as in Ferdinand's case.
+A cow carries her calf in her belly for around 9 months.
+Calves that are born with more legs are usually born “completely normal”.
+For the calf, one, two or three legs on the back does not really mean any impairment.
+As in the case of Ferdinand, the legs can be surgically removed.
 Sometimes the limbs are connected to the rest of the body by bone, sometimes they are just fused to a fold of skin.
-Supernumerary legs indicate that a twin has developed but has not finished developing.
-The legs of the dead embryo are connected to the growing one.
+Excess legs indicate that a twin has developed but has not finished developing.
+The legs of the dead embryo are connected to the growing embryo.

-Ferdinand and his friend Gustl are two very healthy, brown and white Fleckvieh bulls.
-They lick each other, cuddle close together in the straw and drink their milk meals in competition.
-The little horns grow a little further every day - all is well.
+Ferdinand and his friend Gustl are two perfectly healthy, brown and white Fleckvieh bulls.
+They lick each other, cuddle close together in the straw and compete for their milk.
+The little horns grow a little more every day – all is well.

-We would like to thank all the supporters of Gut Aiderbichl that were able to finance operations like the one Ferdinand needed because of their help.
+We would like to thank all of Gut Aiderbichl’s supporters for helping us to finance operations like the one Ferdinand needed.

 The animal has a feeling heart like you, the animal has joy and pain like you, the animal has a tendency to strive like you, the animal has a right to live like you.